-- No professional tour players use it.
+- Myth 1: No professional tour players use it.

-- The swing is a reverse pivot.
+- Myth 2: The swing is a reverse pivot.

 Stack and Tilt Reviews – Does it Work?

-The weight forward concept is particularly useful on days when swing tempo is off.
+The weight forward concept of the Stack and Tilt method has proven to be particularly useful on days when swing tempo is off.

 Benefits of Stack and Tilt Golf Swing

 The Stack and Tilt golf swing method has several benefits that can help players improve their game.
 By keeping the weight forward and maintaining an inside arc, players can achieve both power and accuracy in their shots.